 Students who believe that they were injured or became ill as part of a Caltech work-related activity may be eligible for Workers' Compensation, which is handled through the Caltech Workers' Compensation Administrator, a process that is separate from the standard student medical insurance.
 For any on-the-job injury other than that requiring simple first aid, the affected student should contact Security, and notify their supervisor (advisor), who should contact the the Workers' Compensation Administrator (x4577) immediately.

 Students that have health conditions that prevent them from carrying our their regular duties may be eligible for medical leave.
 A medical leave is intended for the students to recover from health conditions and be able to return to successful graduate study.
-In order to be placed on leave, the student must apply for leave, and get the concurrence of the Caltech Student Health and Counseling Center, Option Representative, Advisor, and the permission of the Dean of Graduate Studies.
+In order to be placed on leave, the student must petition for leave, and get the concurrence of the Caltech Student Health and Counseling Center, Option Representative, Advisor, and the permission of the Dean of Graduate Studies.
 Students on medical leave are eligible for Caltech health care benefits.

 All full-time regularly enrolled Caltech graduate students are eligible to participate in the student health care benefit plan.
 Effective September 1, 2014, the student health plan will be managed by United HealthCare (UHC) for medical insurance and Delta Dental for dental insurance.
 All registered graduate students are required to have health insurance and most elect to use the Caltech plan.
 Students may elect to use a different plan if their insurance meets the waiver requirements.
 Students that are working or traveling abroad are covered, but should read the bulletin on coverage and discuss this with the Benefits Office if they have any questions.
 For details on the medical and dental highlights, the plan contacts, and enrollment/waiver requirements, please refer to the Benefits website.